Where to Make Early Successional Habitat?

 Not all wild creatures are able to find and take advantage of such habitat, however, since they don’t move about as freely as an eastern kingbird or a scarlet tanager or an American woodcock.

 Wildlife biologists refer to some of the shifts or movements by individual wild creatures as “dispersals” or “dispersing.”
 They consider certain animals to be “dispersal-limited.”
 A box turtle or a smooth green snake may move only a few hundred yards in its entire life.
-Birds that do not migrate, such as ruffed grouse, may range only a few miles.
-And more than a few mammals are basically stay-at-homes: small ones like mice and voles, and the New England cottontail.
+Birds that do not migrate, such as ruffed grouse, may range only a mile or two.
+And many mammals are basically stay-at-homes: small ones like mice and voles, and the New England cottontail.

 A Big Responsibility